nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to add a task with a title and note.
+1. User requests to add a task.
 2. CoordiMate adds the task.

    Use case ends.

 **Extensions**

 * 1a.
-No task title or note was provided.
+The provided details are invalid.

   * 1a1.
 CoordiMate shows an error message.